 The last few decades have seen an incredible explosion of human technology and achievement.
 From the first person on the moon to the cusp of self driving cars.
 We can live anywhere, and exist nowhere.
-We can purchase products worldwide and have them dropped off at our doorsteps within a day.
-A.I. grows more advanced by the day and VR is finally a reality.
+We can purchase products worldwide and have them dropped off at our doorsteps within hours.
+A.I. grows more powerful by the day and VR is finally a reality.

 What hasn’t changed is our relationship to dogs.
 From their earliest roles as guards, protectors, and fellow hunting partners to the loyal companions they remain today; dogs have been the one constant besides humans since they first approached our early ancestors to escape the cold.